 Why not book a literary tour of Dublin which includes skip-the-line entry to St Patrick’s Cathedral.
 See more information, latest prices and book this tour here.

-Regularly featured in lists of the Dublin top 10 attractions is the Guinness Storehouse, located just a few minutes’ walk from Christ Church Cathedral.
+Regularly featured in lists of the Dublin top 10 attractions is the Guinness Storehouse, located just a few minutes walk from Christ Church Cathedral.
 It is easy to see why.
-Ask people what they most associate with Ireland and many will say Guinness.
+Ask people what they most associate with Ireland and many will say, Guinness.

 The Guinness Brewery was founded by Arthur Guinness in 1759 and more than 250 years later it remains one of the largest breweries in Europe with the famous beer sold in over 150 countries.

-Visitors to the Guinness Storehouse can enjoy an excellent exhibition into the entire brewing production as well as get an introduction into the marketing and transport of this famous drink.
+Visitors to the Guinness Storehouse can enjoy an excellent exhibition into the entire brewing production as well as get an introduction to the marketing and transport of this famous drink.
 You can also learn about the man who founded one of the most famous breweries in the world.

 The Guinness Storehouse is set across seven floors of exhibitions and the eight is where you get to enjoy a pint of the ‘black stuff’ in the Gravity Bar while enjoying 360-degree views across the city.
 Once you have been, it is easy to see why the Guinness Storehouse is regularly voted as one of the best Dublin top attractions to visit in the city.

 One of the top attractions in Dublin to put on your Dublin bucket list is Dublin Castle, situated off Dame Street.
 This government and conference complex is a must-visit in the Irish capital.
 Dublin Castle was the stronghold of British power in Ireland for over 700 years before it was handed back to Michael Collins and the Irish Free State in 1922.